 The DRECP will result in an efficient and effective biological mitigation and conservation program providing renewable project developers with permit timing and cost certainty under the federal and California Endangered Species Acts while at the same time preserving, restoring and enhancing natural communities and related ecosystems.
 Approximately 22.5 million acres of federal and non-federal California desert land are in the DRECP planning area.

 The DRECP stakeholder committee provides a forum for public participation and input.
 Committee members include the counties in the desert regions, renewable energy developers, environmental organizations, recreation organizations, Native American representatives and electric utilities.
 State and federal agencies also participate in stakeholder committee meetings.

 Why: Many renewable energy projects have been proposed in the Southern California desert due to the state's Renewables Portfolio Standard and efforts to reduce greenhouse gas emissions from the electricity sector.
-On April 12, Governor Edmund G. Brown Jr. signed a new law requiring utilities to obtain 33 percent of their electricity from renewable sources by 2020.
+In April 2011, Governor Edmund G. Brown Jr. signed a new law requiring utilities to obtain 33 percent of their electricity from renewable sources by 2020.
 State policy prefers in-state generation of renewable energy, but project developers must find both environmentally acceptable and economical sites.
 The DRECP will facilitate this renewable energy facility siting.
 More information on the DRECP can be found at www.drecp.org.